Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 FluentU Cost & Subscriptions

 To set the stage, let’s start this review off by covering pricing and subscription options.
 In short, FluentU offers two different plans.
-You can choose between a pay-as-you-go plan, which costs $30 per month, or an annual plan, which works out to around $20 per month.
+You can choose between a pay-as-you-go plan, which costs $30 per month, or an annual plan, which works out to around $12-20 per month (depending on whether or not they are running a sale).

 Overall, among language apps out there, FluentU is on the expensive side.
 Their subscription options are more expensive than competitors like Babbel, Busuu and Pimsleur, though cheaper than some others, like Rocket Languages.